 by anthony on 04/08/11 at 4:09 pm

 How fast can you spot the difference between ‘sign up’ and ‘sign in’?
-Using these together as button labels causes users to click the wrong button because they’re too similar.
-This annoys users who sign up, but it especially annoys users who sign in because they make the mistake the most.
+Using these button labels together causes users to click the wrong button.
+But it’s not their fault.
+The mistake occurs because the labels are too similar.

 There are alternative ways to say ‘sign up’ and ‘sign in’ that mean the same thing.
 A better way to say ‘sign in’ is ‘log in’.
 If you want to use ‘sign up’ as a button label, use ‘log in’ with it.
-The verbs are different and won’t cause as much confusion.
-However, if you want to make your button labels more distinct than that, use a more descriptive phrase for ‘sign up’.
+The verbs are different and won’t cause confusion.
+But if you want to make your button labels more distinct than that, use a more specific label for ‘sign up’.

-Join [Name of your site]
+- Join [Name of your site]